 Swimming is a good cardiovascular activity for everyone, particularly for children.
 Not only that, swimming is also an efficient whole-body workout.
 But the staggering reports of children drowning in their own swimming pools scare some doctors.

 “For me, it is the fact that drowning occurs so fast, and often silently, that prevents me from ever wanting one at my house,” said Dara Kass, MD, assistant professor in the Ronald O. Perelman Department of Emergency Medicine at NYU Langone Medical Center.

 3. Extension ladders

-The potential head trauma and collapsed lungs wrought by falling from extension ladders renders some doctors apprehensive.
-“We often treat people who have fallen off of high ladders, which results in serious and extensive injuries,” said Seth Podolsky, MD, vice chair of Cleveland Clinic Emergency Medicine Institute.
+The potential head trauma and collapsed lungs wrought by falling from extension ladders render some doctors apprehensive.
+“We often treat people who have fallen off of high ladders, which results in serious and extensive injuries,” said Seth Podolsky, MD, vice-chair of Cleveland Clinic Emergency Medicine Institute.